-Therefore, having strong glutes is important to avoid injury and overall aches and pains in the hip, knee, and ankle joints.
+Therefore, having strong glutes is essential to avoid injury and overall aches and pains in the hip, knee, and ankle joints.

-And, like all big muscle groups, increasing muscle mass here will increase overall lean body mass.
+And, like all large muscle groups, increasing muscle mass here will increase overall lean body mass.

 This, in turn, allows you to burn more calories by raising your metabolic rate.